Frequently Asked Questions

 Is Hospice for specific diseases or ages?

 No. Hospice serves persons of any age and with any illness.
-Some of the illnesses that Hospice patients have include heart disease, Lou Gehrig's disease, cirrhosis, emphysema, kidney disease, cancer, AIDS, Alzheimer's and others.
+Some of the illnesses that Hospice patients have include heart disease, COPD, CHF, Lou Gehrig's disease, cirrhosis, emphysema, kidney disease, cancer, AIDS, Alzheimer's and others.
 Hospice care is appropriate for anyone with:

 Advanced stage illness with a diagnosis of approximately six months or less to live if the disease runs its normal course